Skip to content

 BazefieldApi

-Client for the Bazefield REST API bound to a specific operator and wind farm.
+Client for the Bazefield REST API bound to an operator.

 Attributes: